Cocoa production in Samoa: German colonial period

-According to oral tradition, travelers from Peru brought cocoa to Samoa around 700, along with other crops such as cassava and sweet potatoes.
-However, documented cocoa cultivation did not begin until 1883, when German colonists brought plants of the Criollo variant from British Ceylon (present-day Sri Lanka).
+Cocoa was introduced to Samoa in 1883, when German colonists brought the Criollo variant from British Ceylon (present-day Sri Lanka).
 The Germans intended to grow cocoa mainly as an export crop.
-At that time, the Samoan Islands were under the tripartite colonial administration of Germany, the United Kingdom, and the United States.
 Cocoa cultivation began in earnest in 1892, through the efforts of American merchant and planter Harry Jay Moors.
 Hoping to enrich the island amid the cocoa boom of the 1890s, Moors advertised and distributed detailed guides on how to grow the cocoa tree and sold 250,000 seeds at cost between 1895 and 1896.
 Mataʻafa Iosefo, the paramount chief of Samoa, had about 700 cocoa trees by 1898.
 That same year, Forastero plants (specifically of the Amelonado type) were introduced from Java and planted alongside surviving Criollo plants.
-The resultant hybrid of the two is known as Samoan Trinitario or koko Samoa.
-German and American companies praised the fine quality of Samoan cocoa; for example, the Ghirardelli Chocolate Company in San Francisco remarked that Samoan cocoa was "superior in flavor and strength to that of Ceylon".
+The resulting hybrid of the two is known as Samoan Trinitario or koko Samoa.
+German and American companies praised the fine quality of Samoan cocoa.
+The Ghirardelli Chocolate Company in San Francisco, for example, remarked that Samoan cocoa was "superior in flavor and strength to that of Ceylon".

 Cocoa was popular among foreign planters in Samoa because it was well-suited for mixed plantations.
 Banana, papaya, and rubber trees provided shade for young cocoa trees, while pumpkins were grown to shade the ground.
 During the Samoan "cocoa rush" of 1898, the Samoa Weekly Herald predicted that cocoa would become the islands' main export.
-However, the indigenous Samoan workforce that had toiled on the plantations for the first decade of cultivation was inadequate.
-The German Trade and Plantations Society for the South Sea Islands (DHPG) was given sole permission by colonial authorities to recruit indentured laborers from German New Guinea, the Gilbert Islands (now part of Kiribati), and the New Hebrides (present-day Vanuatu).
+For the first decade of cocoa cultivation, most of the people working on cocoa plantations were indigenous Samoans.
+The colonial authorities restricted the import of labor but gave the German Trade and Plantations Society for the South Sea Islands (DHPG) sole permission to recruit indentured laborers from German New Guinea, the Gilbert Islands (now part of Kiribati), and the New Hebrides (present-day Vanuatu).
 Seasonal workers also arrived from Niue.